13 Unique Gift Basket Ideas for the Person Who Has Everything

 I know so many people who’ve got it together enough to give homemade baked goods at the holidays every year (fortunately for me…).
 If your baker is a gifter, include these Christmas baking labels in their basket.

-I mean, not like we’re giving gifts with the expectation of getting delicious baked Christmas goodies or anything….
+I mean, not like we’re giving gifts with the expectation of getting chocolate and delicious baked Christmas goodies or anything….
 We’re just being thoughtful.

 A good gift basket doesn’t have to break the bank!